 While primarily taken by Bachelor of Arts students, Aboriginal Studies is available to students taking other degrees, e.g. Social Science, Police Studies, Tourism, Fine Arts, Education, and Health.
 Students should check the rules of their degree as restrictions may apply.
 In addition, several undergraduate units in Aboriginal Studies are cross-linked into other majors.
 Also all Aboriginal Studies units are available as electives and most can be studied by Distance.

-Authorised by the Acting Head of School, Humanities
+Authorised by Head of School, Humanities